mirah227/genlayer/README.md

 sits gently on chairs still warm with memory, and watches the dust dance in narrow sunlight like time trying to explain itself.
+You may not notice it at first— life is loud, after all.
+Notifications, conversations, expectations,
+the constant hum of becoming something.